zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 }
 ```

-**BUZZER:** The next project sought to find out how the buzzer worked.
+- ***Buzzer:*** The next project sought to find out how the buzzer worked.
 The setup of the two projects, as well as the coding, was very similar.
 The main differences could be found in the lack of a resistor (and obviously the component's function).
 The buzzer also has different polarities, like the LED light, so it's important to check for the same things.
-- SCHEMATICS:
+  SCHEMATICS:

    <img src="wiring_active_buzzer.webp" width="326.4" height="465.6" />

-- CODE:
+  CODE:

 ```c++
 //naming the pin the buzzer is plugged into (the pin doesn't necessarily need to be a specific name, as long as the code # corresponds to the circuit's pin # being used)